vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 - **Shaun Alan Joseph** _(2023 batch, IIITK)_: For their contribution in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).
 - **Vipin Karthic** _(2023 batch, IIITK)_: For authoring [On Game Development](#on-game-development) and their contributions in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).

-I also thank them for providing their valuable time towards proof-reading this blog.
+I also thank them for providing their valuable time towards proofreading this blog.

 ## About Me

 This is section is here to answer the question: Why should you listen to what I have to say?

 I am currently a 2nd year student of Computer Science and Engineering at [IIIT Kottayam](https://www.iiitkottayam.ac.in/).
 I am a Coordinator for the [Coders Club at IIITK](https://www.linkedin.com/company/codersclub-iiitk/).
-I learnt to program in 2nd grade, and [dabbled](https://codepen.io/vibhaas) in programming as a hobby whenever I had free time.
+I learned to program in 2nd grade, and [dabbled](https://codepen.io/vibhaas) in programming as a hobby whenever I had free time.
 In 11th grade I won a [Bronze Medal](https://www.linkedin.com/in/vibhaas/overlay/1714978989419/single-media-viewer/) in [INOI](https://www.iarcs.org.in/inoi/), a competition to select the students who would represent India at the [Informatics Olympiad](https://ioinformatics.org/).
 I enjoy competitive programming, holding a title of [Expert on Codeforces](https://codeforces.com/profile/accord).
 You can read more on the [About](/about) page.

 As this post is written in my perspective, so naturally some of the advice will be more relevant to a similar section of people compared to others.
-I have attempted to mitigate this by keeping my advice as general as possible and the inclusion of other contributers.
+I have attempted to mitigate this by keeping my advice as general as possible and the inclusion of other contributors.

 ## Before we get started